terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Terraform-Cloud.md

 The infrastructure consists in two Google Cloud Platform projects (`prj-b-seed` and `prj-b-cicd-wif-tfc`).

 It is a best practice to have two separate projects here (`prj-b-seed` and `prj-b-cicd-wif-tfc`) for separation of concerns.
-On one hand, `prj-b-seed` stores terraform state and has the Service Accounts able to create / modify infrastructure.
+On one hand, `prj-b-seed` has the Service Accounts able to create / modify infrastructure.
 On the other hand, the authentication infrastructure using [Workload identity federation](https://cloud.google.com/iam/docs/workload-identity-federation) is implemented in `prj-b-cicd-wif-tfc`.
+Unlike other deployment methods, Terraform state will be stored in Terraform Cloud instead of in a bucket in GCP.

 ## Requirements